ITensor/website/docs/classes/mpo.md

 For algorithms that take MPOs as input or which manipulate MPOs, see [[MPS and MPO algorithms|classes/mps_mpo_algs]].

+## MPO Functions

+* `toMPO(IQMPO K) -> MPO`

+  Given an IQMPO, returns an MPO which is numerically identical (all tensors formed by just converting IQTensors to ITensors) except that all quantum number block sparsity information is removed.

 <br/>
 _This page current as of version 2.0.7_